HappySeaFox/sail/EXAMPLES.md

 // read() reads the image and outputs pixels in RGB pixel format for image formats
 // without transparency support and RGBA otherwise.
 //
+// WARNING: This function allocates a local static context and never destroys it.
+ASAN
+//          will report memory leaks which is OK.
+//
 SAIL_TRY(reader.read(path, &image));